DylanThomasShine/acoustra_manager/README.md

 #### 2. General
 - The index page shows an introduction in the shape of a logo for the band and navbar menu.
-- The page shows an image of the band and a and a little subtitle.
+- The page shows an image of the band and a little message in the subtitle.
 - There are links to the social media platforms at the bottom of the website.